All great products start at the source, see what materials we use when crafting our goods.

 Since we use full grain leathers, you can expect an initial stiff and tight fit.

-Just like a pair of good boots, the leather will break-in, become softer, and gain a rich patina over time.
+The leather will break-in, become softer, and gain a rich patina over time.

 We keep it to a minimum, but some marks or scars may be present on the leather as we only use full grain leathers.